Ohio Village is a living museum of the late 1800s with living characters that interact and teach you about the time period.

 Town Hall: The town hall is used for lots of events at Ohio Village.
-It is typically the center of entertainment at the village.
-At the town hall you can get up on stage and act out plays, give a speech and more.
+It is typically the center of entertainment in the village.
+At the town hall you can get up on stage and act out plays, give a speech, and more.

-Pavilion and Village Green: At the green you can enjoy old fashioned games like stilts (My kids had the best time with this!)
-Or you can simply take a seat, relax and watch all the activities that are happening in the green.
+Pavilion and Village Green: At the green, you can enjoy old-fashioned games like stilts (My kids had the best time with this!)
+Or you can take a seat, relax, and watch all the activities that are happening in the green.
 The green at Ohio Village is a great place to take it all in.

 J. Holbrook, Photographer: At the photographers, you can dress up in costumes and props to take photos to see just how you would look if you lived in the 1890s.
 This is a fun place where you can star in your own photoshoot!

-Barrington Bicycles: Ohio Village let’s you step back into a 1890’s bicycle shop.
+Barrington Bicycles: Ohio Village lets you step back into an 1890s bicycle shop.
 This was a pretty popular activity back then.
-You can learn about bicycles back then and have your picture taken on a high wheel bicycle and more.
+You can learn about bicycles back then and have your picture taken on a high-wheel bicycle and more.

 Ohio Village Video

 All Hallow’s Eve at Ohio Village is probably the most popular annual event held at the village.
 It is an 1860s-style celebration of Halloween that has taken place at the Ohio Village since the mid-1980s.

 At this event, you will find fortune-telling, costumed interpretations of beliefs and superstitions related to the Halloween season, and a parade for the dead.
 Oh and don’t forget the arrival of the Headless Horseman!

 Christmas at Ohio Village